HALIFAX - A fire in one of the town trucks caused the Selectboard to hold an emergency meeting Morning morning.

 The board also talked about what it would take to purchase a replacement, but it is planning to work out the details with the insurance company.

 "We're trying to cover all bases.
-We want to get the message out that
+We want to get the message out that citizens should be patient in the short-term as we're reconfiguring routes.

 Edwards mentioned that the forecast for the week looked good.
 It doesn't appear that any big snowstorms are heading this way and the temperature is expected to rise.